The raids often came in the middle of the night. Entire villages in Africa were instantly destroyed, and their residents were herded off in shackles.

 Once aboard overcrowded ships headed for parts unknown to them, newly enslaved African peoples had little to hold on to, except their traditions, their customs and their religion.
-For many, that religion was based on a belief in something called Voudon, meaning Creator, or Great Spirit.
+For many, that religion was based on a belief in something called Voudon, meaning "Creator" or "Great Spirit."
 The practice associated with Voudon came to be known as Voodoo.

 Nothing could be further from the truth.

 Voodoo is really a system of religion and spiritualism that finds its roots in ancient Africa.
 In many ways it differs little from modern organized religion.
 Its followers believe in one God and the search for a better understanding of the spiritual aspects of life - a far cry from the many who associate Voodoo with devil worship or human sacrifices.

 Laveau was held in high esteem by many New Orleanians, particularly for her devout Catholic faith.
 She attended church daily, until she was granted permission to hold Voodoo rituals behind St. Louis Cathedral.
 Eventually, Laveau would practice her rituals in her own St. Ann street home in the French Quarter, placing and removing curses, telling futures, reading minds and generally serving as a spiritual guide for the masses.
 Part theatrical dramatist, part mystical agent and part spiritual leader, Laveau caused Voodoo to be incorporated into New Orleans' rich cultural tapestry for decades.

 It is said there was a second Marie Laveau, one of Laveau's 15 children, who carried on her mother's legacy.
-It is a powerful legacy that moves many New Orleanians to honor the original Laveau life and work every June 23, on St. John's Eve, the night believers think the Voodoo Queen's spirit rises.
+It is a powerful legacy that moves many New Orleanians to honor the life and work of the original Laveau every June 23 on St. John's Eve, the night believers think the Voodoo Queen's spirit rises.

 Marie Laveau's grave in St. Louis Cemetery #1 on Basin Street is visited and meticulously maintained by legions of followers, who still place offerings there, including food or various symbols of Voodoo.

 You won't find much of a trace of Voodoo in its authentic form on the streets of New Orleans today.
 It is a quiet movement that owes much of its existence to its heritage and its history.

 This material may be reproduced for editorial purposes of promoting New Orleans.
-Please attribute stories to New Orleans Metropolitan Convention and Visitors Bureau.
+Please attribute stories to New Orleans Convention and Visitors Bureau.
 2020 St. Charles Avenue, New Orleans, LA 70130 504-566-5019. www.neworleanscvb.com.